Until five-year-old Rachel Hart* wakes up in the morning to a wet bed, the Brampton, Ont., kindergartener doesn’t even know she’s had an accident.

 Similarly, Duncan steered clear of offering rewards or using sticker charts to motivate Ryan.
 A child can’t stop wetting, she says, just because he wants to go see that new 3-D movie or get a skateboard.
 And he’ll feel bad when he doesn’t succeed.
 As Feldman puts it: “If you congratulate a child for a dry night, then wet nights are a big deal too.”

 In a few cases, however, a dangled carrot can be just the motivation a laid-back kid needs to get in gear.
-“There is some evidence that, for certain children who do wake up and can’t be bothered to get up [and go to the bathroom], rewards might work,” says Paul Thiessen, a clinical professor of paediatrics at the University of British Columbia.
+“There is some evidence that, for certain children who do wake up and can’t be bothered to get up [and], rewards might work,” says Paul Thiessen, a clinical professor of paediatrics at the University of British Columbia.
 But it’s up to parents to judge whether that’s an appropriate approach to take.
 “You have to know your child,” Thiessen says.

 Tredger says giving your child a sense of control over the problem will help ease his anxiety.
 She suggests the two of you form a plan together, so your child has a way of dealing with the wet sheets on his own.
 “Teach him how to take the sheets off the bed, to put his pants in the laundry — not in a punitive way, but so he feels that he is doing something to deal with the issue.”